 Rising maintenance costs and road development led to the closure of the railway in 1963.
 It was transformed into a tourist attraction in 2002, closed again in 2013 and reopened last year.

-The tourist experience is first class (pun intended) – even if you’re not a train buff like me.
+The tourist experience is first class (pun intended).
 I admire the rainforest from the comfort of the Tasmanian blackwood carriage, which was beautifully restored by Pete – clearly a man of many talents.
 Tom serves us smoked salmon canapés, sandwiches and later scones with jam and cream.
 It’s a luxurious way to explore such unique, yet unforgiving wilderness.

 Occasionally I put on my coat and stand at the back of the carriage, watching the steam disappear into the tree tops.
 Pete tells me fallen trees are the main hazard along the track – it doesn’t snow that often down this low.